Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Experiments and Discussions

 \subsection{Cross-Lingual Sentiment Classification}

 Our main results are shown in Table~\ref{tab:adanexp}, which shows very similar trends for Chinese and Arabic.
-Note first that in all of our experiment settings, traditional features like bag of words cannot be directly used since \source{} and \target{} have completely different vocabularies.
-Therefore, bilingual word embeddings (BWE) are used as the input representation for \emph{all systems} to map words from both \source{} and \target{} into the same feature space.
-In addition, some existing CLSC methods \cite{wan2009co,P16-1133} need to translate the entire English training set into each target language, which are prohibitive in our setting since our training set has 650k samples.
+Before delving into discussions on the performance of \adan{} compared to various baseline systems in the following paragraphs, we begin by clarifying the bilingual resources used in all the methods.
+Note first that in all of our experiments, traditional features like bag of words cannot be directly used since \source{} and \target{} have completely different vocabularies.
+Therefore, unless otherwise specified, BWEs are used as the input representation for all systems to map words from both \source{} and \target{} into the same feature space.
+(The only exceptions are the CLD-based CLTC systems of \newcite{P17-1130} explained later in this section, which directly make use of a parallel corpus instead of relying on BWEs.)
+The same BWEs are adopted in all systems that utilize BWEs.

-We start by considering two baselines that train only on the \source{} language, English, and rely solely on the BWE to classify the \target{}.
+\paragraph{Train-on-\source{}-only baselines} We start by considering two baselines that train only on the \source{} language, English, and rely solely on the BWEs to classify the \target{}.
 The first variation uses a standard supervised learning algorithm, Logistic Regression (LR), shown in Row 1 in Table~\ref{tab:adanexp}.
-In addition, we evaluate a non-adversarial variation of \texttt{ADAN}, just the \texttt{DAN} portion of our model (Row 2), which is one of the state-of-the-art neural models for sentiment classification.
-We can see from Table~\ref{tab:adanexp} that, in comparison to \texttt{ADAN} (bottom line), BWE by itself does not suffice to transfer knowledge of English sentiment classification to \target{}, and the performance of \texttt{DAN} is poor.
-On Chinese, even LR performs slightly better, despite that \texttt{DAN} outperforms LR by a large margin on English sentiment classification (not shown in table).
-This might suggest that fitting tightly on the English data does not necessarily entail good performance on \target{} due to the distributional discrepancy.
+In addition, we evaluate a non-adversarial variation of \texttt{ADAN}, just the \texttt{DAN} portion of our model (Row 2), which is one of the modern neural models for sentiment classification.
+We can see from Table~\ref{tab:adanexp} that, in comparison to \texttt{ADAN} (bottom line), the train-on-\source{}-only baselines perform poorly.
+This indicates that BWEs by themselves do not suffice to transfer knowledge of English sentiment classification to \target{}.